woocommerce/woocommerce-gateway-klarna/readme.txt

 Klarna Gateway is a plugin that extends WooCommerce, allowing your customers to get their products first and pay by invoice to Klarna later (http://www.klarna.com/).
 This plugin utilizes Klarna Invoice and Klarna Account (Standard Integration type).

 When the order is passed to Klarna a credit record of the customer is made.
 If the check turns out all right, Klarna creates an invoice in their system.
-After you as a merchant completes the order in WooCommerce, you need to log in to Klarna and approve/send the invoice.
+After you (as the merchant) completes the order in WooCommerce, you need to log in to Klarna to approve/send the invoice.

 Klarna is a great payment alternative for merchants and customers in Sweden, Denmark, Finland, Norway, Germany and the Nederlands.

 INVOICE FEE HANDLING
-Since of version 1.1 the Invoice Fee for Klarna Invoice are added as a simple (hidden) product.
-This is to match order total in WooCommerce and your Klarna account (in version 1.0 the invoice fee only were added to Klarna).
+Since of version 1.2 the Invoice Fee for Klarna Invoice are added as a simple (hidden) product.
+This is to match order total in WooCommerce and your Klarna account (in earlier versions the invoice fee only were added to Klarna).

 To create a Invoice fee product:
 - Add a simple (hidden) product.
 Mark it as a taxable product.